Schizophrenia Without Medication: Can Any Non-Medication Treatment Options Manage Symptoms?

 • Cognitive symptoms typically refer to difficulties with executive function that may impact people with schizophrenia, such as memory issues or problems with decision-making.

-What role can antipsychotic medications play in treating schizophrenia?
+What role can antipsychotic medications play in treating people with schizophrenia?

 While antipsychotic medication may not cure schizophrenia, medication can reduce symptoms, particularly psychotic symptoms like hallucinations and delusions.
 These medications usually accomplish this reduction by specifically targeting and regulating the brain chemicals associated with symptoms of schizophrenia.